hageyahhoo/Agile2020/proposal.md

 - Identify the importance of **working with product development teams together** to discover and solve blockers and problems for going forward improvements.

-- **Link Test Automation, CI/CD, DevOps, and Monitoring** to tame the complexity of Microservices and reduce their outages.

 - Identify ideas to nurture members, teams, and organizations for a series of activities mentioned above smoothly and quickly.

+- `(Optional)` **Link Test Automation, CI/CD, DevOps, and Monitoring** to tame the complexity of Microservices and reduce their outages.

 # Prerequisite Knowledges

-## Preferable
-- Skills and/or experiences of **developing applications**
-- Skills and/or experiences of **writing test scripts** (Unit Test, Integration Test, API Test, UI E2E Test, etc.)
-- Skills and/or experiences of building **CI/CD** mechanism
-- (Rough) understanding of **Microservice Architecture (MSA)**
-- Passions to enjoy overcoming hurdles

-## Optional
-- Experiences of **leading/coaching Test Automation/DevOps activities** in your organization
-- Experiences of **struggling with disputes among developers, testers, managers, and so on**
+Anybody is welcome who has experiences of **struggling with disputes about testing among developers, testers, managers, and so on**
-- (Rough) understanding of **Behavior-Driven Development (BDD)**

-⭐️Advice from Lisa
-I don't understand your prerequisite knowledge.
-Does one really need experience writing test scripts, coding, or building CI/CD pipelines to discuss building relationships with decision-makers and developers?

-Maybe the prerequisites are only for understanding the microservers?
-I don't know if conference attendees would even bother to read the prerequisite knowledge, but if they do, it would probably cut out a lot of the potential audience.